Tennessee

 - Driver's license number

-- Account number, credit card number, or debit card number in combination with any required security code, access code, or password permitting access to a financial account
+- Account number, credit card number, or debit card number combined with any required security code, access code, or password permitting access to a financial account

-Information that is lawfully available from government records or that has been redacted to the point of being unusable is not considered personal information under this statute.
+Information lawfully available from government records or redacted to the point of being unusable is not covered.

 Notification Timeline